 Besides your standard gingerbread house centerpiece, there are many more fun ways to bring the gingerbread house theme into the holiday season.
-From a mug topper to deconstructed gingerbread houses sprinkled on candy bark, check out these unexpected and totally fun ideas.
+From a mug topper to hot cocoa bombs, check out these unexpected and totally fun ideas.

-These adorable mug toppers from Baking in Pink are great for holiday parties — or as gifts.
+These adorable mug toppers are great for holiday parties — or as gifts.

 Make a whole village out of these cute gingerbread house petits fours.
 Then eat them!
 Think chocolate-gingerbread cupcakes, but even smaller.
 And because you simply whip together the cake batter, bake it, and cut it into cubes and triangles, the prep time is far less than any other homemade gingerbread house project!

 For a totally unexpected approach to a gingerbread house, try this festive hot cocoa bomb, made in a mini gingerbread house mold.
 Fill the inside with hot cocoa mix and marshmallows for a fun surprise as you stir your drink.

 Oreo Cookie Ball Gingerbread Houses

 This perfect holiday treat is fun to look at and delicious to eat.
 If you can bear to eat them!
 These are individual gingerbread houses wrapped around an Oreo cookie truffle that you can just pop in your mouth.